(Go here to review our previous episode.)

 “Are you okay, Arnold?” she said in a low voice.

 I took a deep breath.

-She put a hand on my arm, and this helped.
+She put a hand on my shoulder, and this helped.
 Her eyes were kind.
 I came back.
 Or the world came back to me.

 “Yes,” I said.
 “I’m okay.”
-I took another breath and, trying to sound normal, I turned to the DeVores and said, “Yeah, Frank Sinatra’s supposed to be there.”
+I took another breath and, trying to sound normal, I turned to the DeVores and said, or croaked, “Yeah, Frank Sinatra’s supposed to be there.”

-Miss Evans continued to hold her hand on my upper arm.
+Miss Evans continued to hold her hand on my shoulder.

 “So, should I go to this cook-out, Arnold?” she said.

 “I would like to meet Frank Sinatra,” she said.
 She ran her hand from my shoulder down to the upper part of my arm.
 “Wouldn’t you?”

 “I did meet him,” I said.
 “He asked me for directions.”